Portavion/brainz/1-projects/Job application/Cover Letter.md

 Thank you for the opportunity to apply for a Software Engineer role at Laka.
 I've had questionable experiences with bike insurance in the past so your mission to build a better insurance resonates with me.

 In my previous role as senior transport modeller at Arup, while in a slightly different field, I gained a strong foundation in problem-solving and a first experience of web development working alongside the city modelling team to create a web dashboard (built with React and Python).
-I also had first-hand experience using SQL to query and analyse large data sets during my day to day work.
+In my day to day job, I also got direct experience querying and analysing big data sets using SQL.
 This, combined with my passion for software engineering, makes me confident that I have the skills to excel in this role.
-I am particularly interested in Laka's tech stack, having prior experience with Node.js, React, SQL and currently learning Golang.
+I am also particularly interested in Laka's tech stack, having prior experience with Node.js, React, SQL and currently learning Golang.

-My personal projects further demonstrate my capabilities:
-* **Chalkr (https://github.com/Portavion/Chalkr):** A climbing workout tracker app built with React Native/Expo, Firebase Auth, and SQLite, focusing on an offline-first approach.
-This projects showcase my frontend development skills and ability to build robust applications.
+My passion in software engineering goes beyond my professional experience.
+I am currently developing a climbing workout tracker app using React Native/Expo, Firebase Auth, and SQLite, focusing on an offline-first approach with future backend data backup.
+You can find more on the project's GitHub repo here: https://github.com/Portavion/Chalkr

-* **Velock (https://github.com/Portavion/velock):** A web app tracking Santander Cycles and docking space availability, featuring an improved search.
-It is built with React, Node.js / Express with a PostgreSQL database.
-This project shows my experience with fullstack development.
+I am also building a web app to track Santander Cycles and docking space availability.
+Which also features an improved search.
+It is built with React for the frontend, Node.js/Express for the backend REST API, and a PostgreSQL database.
+GitHub: https://github.com/Portavion/velock

-I am comfortable working in a remote-first environment and am eager to collaborate with your team.
-I am confident that my experience with Node.js, React and SQL, coupled with my enthusiasm for building great software, makes me a great fit for this role.
+I am comfortable working in a remote-first environment and I am confident that my analytical skills, with my passion for software development make me a strong candidate for this role.
+I am looking forward to bringing enthusiasm and dedication to your team.
 Thank you for your time and consideration.

 Sincerely,
 Guillaume